risingwavelabs/risingwave-console/README.md

 ## Configuration

-The WaveKit server can be configured by a YAML file.
+The WaveKit server can be configured using a YAML file.
 Mount the `config.yaml` file to `/app/config.yaml` in the container.

 ```yaml
 init: string